-Some studies have examined the effects of UVGI on the respirator's appearance, fit, airflow resistance and filtration efficiency after one or three decontamination cycles and found no significant effects.
+Some studies have examined the effects of UVGI on the respirator’s appearance, fit, airflow resistance, and filtration efficiency after one or three decontamination cycles and found no significant effects.
 However, the effects of prolonged UVGI exposure after multiple decontamination cycles are not known and it is unclear how much a cumulative dose of UVGI respirators can withstand, what damage will occur at the end or how many times disposable masks can potentially be decontaminated and reused.

 This suggests that the upper limit for UVGI exposure during repeated disinfection cycles should be set by physical degradation of the respirator material and not by loss of filtration capacity.
-For some FFRs models, this could potentially being used as a useful warning: if the respirator material is significantly degraded after UVGI disinfection, the mask should obviously be discarded.
+For some FFRs models, this could potentially be used as a useful warning: if the respirator material is significantly degraded after UVGI disinfection, the mask should obviously be discarded.

 It is advisable – for even more effective action – to subject the mask to dry heating at around 60°C to inactivate potential infectious nuclei trapped within the filter weave as much as possible.

-Of course, it would be desirable to have sufficient time and possibilities to quickly design N95 masks specifically for healthcare professionals that can be disinfected even 50 times with UV-C disinfection cycles in less than 60 seconds, however the current situation makes this operation impractical.
+Of course, it would be desirable to have sufficient time and possibilities to quickly design N95 masks specifically for healthcare professionals that can be disinfected even 50 times with UV-C disinfection cycles in less than 60 seconds, however, the current situation makes this operation impractical.